 Spring is here!
 Bye-bye winter!
-Which means there are new items in season this month.
+This means there are new items in season this month.
 What is in season in April?
 Produce peaks at different times throughout the US so there will be some variances.
 But here is a general guide.

 A cooked, unseasoned artichoke has a light delicate flavor.
 The leaves are often removed one at a time, and the fleshy base is eaten.
 The fibrous upper part of each leaf is usually discarded.
 The heart is eaten when the inedible choke has been peeled away from the base and discarded.
 The thin leaves covering the choke are also edible.

 Choose artichokes that feel heavy for their size and have firm, tightly packed leaves that are green.
-Avoid artichokes that feel soft or have dry, split or brown leaves.
+Avoid artichokes that feel soft or have dry, split, or brown leaves.

 Do not rinse or cut the artichoke prior to storing.
 Sprinkle the artichokes with a little water, and place them in a plastic bag in the refrigerator.
 Fresh artichokes will keep for 3-5 days.